 Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an outpatient. • Services provided at an outpatient hospital 20% coinsurance Deductible applies.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
+Services provided at an outpatient hospital 20% coinsurance Deductible applies.
 You pay these amounts until you reach the out-of- pocket maximum.
-Prior authorization is required only for infusion therapy and specific surgery procedures. • Services provided at an ambulatory surgical center 20% coinsurance Deductible applies.
+Prior authorization is required only for infusion therapy and specific surgery procedures.
+Services provided at an ambulatory surgical center 20% coinsurance Deductible applies.
 You pay these amounts until you reach the out-of- pocket maximum.
 Prior authorization is required.
 Over-the-Counter (OTC) Items Members may apply allowance funds towards the purchase of over-the-counter health and wellness products.
 Your plan also includes coverage for OTC Hearing Aids as part of this allowance. \$75 allowance every 3 months This benefit is administered by The Helper Bees.
 Please contact the plan for additional details.

-Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active 20% coinsurance psychiatric treatment provided as a hospital outpatient service or Deductible applies. by a community mental health center, that is more intense than You pay these amounts the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional until you reach the out-of- pocket maximum. counselor's office and is an alternative to inpatient pocket maximum. hospitalization.
-Prior authorization is 1 required.
-Intensive outpatient service is a structured program of active 1 behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient 20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum. hospitalization.
+Prior authorization is required.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization.

-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office by a primary care provider \$0 copayment • Medically-necessary medical care or surgery services furnished in a certified ambulatory surgical center, hospital outpatient department, or any other location Please refer to the 'Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers' section in this benefits chart for applicable cost-sharing. • Consultation, diagnosis, and treatment by a specialist 20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum. • Services provided by other health care professionals 20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum. • Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Please refer to the 'Hearing services' section in this benefits chart for applicable cost-sharing.
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Medically-necessary medical care or surgery service furnished in a physician's office by a primary care provider es \$0 copayment Medically-necessary medical care or surgery service furnished in a certified ambulatory surgical center, hospital outpatient department, or any other location 'Outpatient surgery, Consultation, diagnosis, and treatment by a specialis t 20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
+Services provided by other health care professionals 20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
+Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if yo need medical treatment